-SEE:Swiss NEK Umwelttechnik AG starts 240MEUR wind power generation project investments6.
-September 2013. / SEE Energy News
+SEE:Swiss NEK Umwelttechnik AG starts 240MEUR wind power generation project investments, SEE Energy News

 Christoph Kapp, Acting Director of the NEK Umwelttechnik AG from Switzerland explained the intention of his company to construct three wind parks for production of around 150 MW of electricity within turbines in Zatric (Orahovac Municipality), Budakovo (Suva Reka Municipality) and Cicavci (Vucitrn Municipality).
 Kapp claims that project will be realized in three years period and it will cost 210 to 240 million EUR what represents the biggest foreign investment in Kosovo so far.

 NEK Umwelttechnik AG from Zurich has begun its business in Kosovo in 2008 with measuring wind power in certain areas.
 The company has made Wind Atlas which covers the biggest part of Kosovo’s territory where places with biggest wind power are marked.
 Company decided to construct wind parks in these three locations after this business.